syngenta/linchemin/docs/source/route_sanity_check.rst

 or :class:`~syngraph.MonopartiteReacSynGraph` objects.
 To determine which sanity checks should be performed, we can pass a list of names to the ``checks`` argument; if the latter is not specified all the implemented will be applied.
-You can also decide in which data model the output routes should be returned by specifying the ``out_data_model`` argument (the default is the one specified in the configuration file)
+The resulting SynGraph objects will have the same model as the input ones.

 .. code-block:: python